teamleaderleo/simple-email-filter/README.md

 AI-powered email filtering for Microsoft Outlook/Hotmail that runs in AWS Lambda!
 Uses GPT-5-mini to intelligently identify and delete only the worst spam while keeping legitimate emails.

+## Note:

+The setup instructions aren't as granular/accurate as I'd like; if you are having trouble replicating this and LLMs aren't helping enough, I can rewrite this for you.

+Just add an issue in https://github.com/teamleaderleo/simple-email-filter/issues and I'll get around to it.

 ## What It Does

 - Scans your junk folder every 15 minutes